RNVizion/rnv-mcp-identity/SPEC.md

 - **deny:** the identity resolved and verified, but the action is outside its capabilities; or an identity was presented and verification failed.
 The call is refused, with a machine-readable reason.
 - **unknown:** the identity could not be resolved or verified at all (absent, malformed, unverifiable).
 The call is refused.
 The layer does not assume a default identity and does not infer a permission.

 The invariant: `unknown` is never silently upgraded to `allow`.
 An unverified caller does not act.
-This is the rule from section 0 made operational.
+This is the opening rule made operational.

-## 5. Eval gates
+## 6. Eval gates

 Correctness is measured in CI, not asserted.
 Three gates, mirroring the retrieval project's harness: